 As one of our most valuable assets is our staff, with a wide array of competencies and experiences, it is important that we provide the best opportunities for professional development and wellbeing.
 We have yearly performance reviews, which are held between the employee and the CEO and/or their immediate supervisor.
-100% of employees have had performance reviews in 2024.
+100% of employees have had performance reviews in 2023.
+We have recently also piloted our first 360 reviews.

-We also see the importance in developing new skills and gaining new knowledge.
+We also see the importance in developing new skills and gain new knowledge.
 Professional development, courses, and conferences are, in general, emphasized and encouraged as set out in our People Guideline, but is an individual responsibility for our employees.
-Internal knowledge initiatives during the year included training and participating in conferences related to sustainability, fintech, venture capital, finance, accounting, legal, and tax.
-Currently, VEF does not have a general approach to evaluating professional development initiatives but rather evaluates these before and after each activity.
+Internal knowledge initiatives during the year included training and participating in conferences related to sustainability. fintech, venture capital, finance, accounting, legal, and tax.
+Currently, VEF does not have a general approach to evaluating professional development initiatives, but rather evaluates these before and after each activity.
 We are looking to put this process in print in our People Guideline.

-We have not had any incidents of long-term sickness, injuries or accidents during 2024 (0 in 2023).
+We have not had any incidents of sickness, injuries or accidents during 2023 (0 in 2022).